Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

    When DVS is operating over the NMN and a blade is being replaced, the mapping of node component name (xname) to node IP address must be preserved.
    Kea automatically adds entries to the HSM `ethernetInterfaces` table when DHCP lease is provided (about every 5 minutes).
-   To prevent from Kea from automatically adding MAC entries to the HSM `ethernetInterfaces` table, use the following commands:
+   To prevent Kea from automatically adding MAC entries to the HSM `ethernetInterfaces` table, use the following commands:

     1. Create an `eth_interfaces` file that contains the interface IDs for the `Node Maintenance Network` entries for the destination blade location.
         If there has not been a blade previously in the destination location there may not be any Ethernet Interfaces to delete from HSM.